craigprotzel/Mashups/13_Running_Wild_with_Git_and_Heroku/Heroku_Node_Deploy/README.md

 	heroku login
 	```
 	You will be asked for your username and password.
 When typing your password, nothing will appear.
-* **STOP** Assuming you have never used Heroku before, you **MAYmay** be prompted to either (1) add an existing SSH key, which you might already have on your computer especially if you are a gihtub user or (2) generate a new one.
+* **STOP** Assuming you have never used Heroku before, you **MAY** be prompted to either (1) add an existing SSH key, which you might already have on your computer especially if you are a gihtub user or (2) generate a new one.
 We are going to type `N` and deploy via HTTP rather than SSH.
 (If you would like to use SSH, see the ALT steps listed at the bottom of the tutorial.)
 * You are now ready to create an empty Heroku app repo by typing:

   ```